friendbuy/slate/source/includes/_email_recipient_auth_callback.md

 ## Overview

-The Email Recipient Authorization Callback allows you to prevent the sending of a share email message based on the recipient's email address.
+The Email Recipient Authorization Callback is used to determine whether or not Friendbuy is allowed to send a share email based on the recipient's email address.
 This allows you to apply your own email opt-out rules on top of Friendbuy's unsubscribe system.

 ## Request Payload